The long term direction at Western is to have all scholarship (T4A) income paid directly through the student system (Student Center).

 All employment-related (T4) income will continue to be paid through the Human Resources system.

 Effective September 2010, SGPS, in collaboration with the Society of Graduate Students, will be introducing improvements to the process for transferring NSERC, SSHRC, OGS and QEIIgsst scholarship funds to students.
-(We will be incorporating the payment of CIHR external scholarships in a future phase of this project.)

 This project is being undertaken to resolve issues associated with paying scholarship monies through the Human Resource system, rather than administering them in the Student Center.
 Moving the administration of these scholarships to the Student Center will mean that they will now be part of the students' overall scholarship support package and will be processed as a credit on their student accounts.